obonaventure/cnp3/book/network/network.rst

 130.104.0.0/16		  Open Software Foundation, USA
 ==============            ===========================================

 However, the Internet was a victim of its own success and in the late 1980s, many organisations were requesting blocks of IPv4 addresses and connected to the Internet.
 Most of these organisations requested class `B` address blocks because class `A` address were too large and in limited supply while class `C` address blocks were considered to be too small.
-Unfortunately, there were only 16,384 different class `B` address blocks and this address space was being consummed were quickly.
+Unfortunately, there were only 16,384 different class `B` address blocks and this address space was being consumed were quickly.
 Furthermore, the routing tables maintained by the routers were growing quickly and some routers had difficulties in maintaining all these routes in their limited memory [#fciscoags]_.

 .. figure:: fig/network-fig-162-c.png
    :align: center